December 3: Today in Royal History

 Full name: Luise Marie Elisabeth

 Luise was the daughter of Wilhelm I, King of Prussia and Augusta of Saxe-Weimar-Eisenach.
 She had one older brother Friedrich III, German Emperor and King of Prussia.
 In 1856, Luise married the future Grand Duke Friedrich I of Baden.
 The couple had three children including Friedrich II, Grand Duke of Baden and Victoria who married King Gustav V of Sweden.
 Luise became involved in charitable causes in Baden, particularly those that helped and promoted women.
 Luise’s husband died in 1907.
 At the end of World War I, Luise along with her daughter Queen Victoria of Sweden, who was visiting, fled to Zwingenberg Palace in Zwingenberg, now in the German state of Baden-Württemberg.
 The new Baden government then granted Luise permission to stay at Langenstein Castle, owned by the Swedish Count Douglas, who was related to the Baden Grand Ducal family through marriage.
-The Baden government ordered that Luise and her family be protected, primarily because her daughter was Queen of Sweden, and they did not want to cause any sort of diplomatic problems.
+The Baden government ordered that Luise and her family be protected, primarily because her daughter was Queen of Sweden, and they did not want to cause any diplomatic problems.
 In 1919, Luise was given permission to return to Neues Schloss (New Castle) in Baden-Baden, Baden-Württemberg, Germany where she died at the age of 85.

 Unofficial Royalty: Louise of Prussia, Grand Duchess of Baden